wqferr/palette-maker/README.md

 The best way to understand these commands is to just mess around with some colours and see what happens.
 Go ahead, it's not hard!

+---

+Now that you've gotten used to the basic commands you can perform, we can talk about cool stuff:

 ## Colour Interpolation ##
 One of the most powerful tools available in PaletteMaker.
 Suppose your sprite has reds and blues, but you need some intermediate tones.
 You can set the first